What Is the Google Index?

-But if you see the “URL is not on Google” status, it means the inspected URL is not indexed and cannot appear in Google search results.
+But if you see the “URL is not on Google” status, it means the inspected URL is not indexed and cannot appear in Google’s search engine results pages (SERPs).

 You'll probably see the reason why the page hasn't been indexed.
 And you'll need to address the issue (see next section).